NxPKG/khulnasoft-docs/content/support/Account Management & Billing/Billing Cloudflare Plans/_index.md

 ---
 pcx_content_type: navigation
-title: Billing Cloudflare Plans
+title: Billing Khulnasoft Plans
 weight: 1
 ---

-# Welcome to the Billing Cloudflare Plans section
+# Welcome to the Billing Khulnasoft Plans section

-Below you will find links to the relevant sections for Billing Cloudflare Plans support-focused material.
+Below you will find links to the relevant sections for Billing Khulnasoft Plans support-focused material.

 {{<directory-listing>}}